pfertyk/blog/content/003-crystal-vs-real-life.md

 So there are two ways of creating a new project and both work out-of-the-box.
 By far, Crystal seems to make my life easier at every step and I like it.
-So now that I have a project ready, let's install the dependency!
+So, now that I have a project ready, let's install the dependency!

 ## Installing the dependency